Sustainability means that something will last.

 It is called the triple bottom line of business and we try to have that approach.

-Based in the Village Hall in Sudborough, the Herbs' home village.
+When coronavirus allows, some cookery courses will be based in the Village Hall in Sudborough, the Herbs' home village.
 Bringing an income to the Village Hall which in turn benefits villagers.
 The suppliers of all the ingredients you use are carefully chosen to continue the sustainability theme of environment, society and the economy.
 Details here: https://hawkwellherbs.co.uk/cookery-courses

 The herbs are planted in Fertile Fibre Compost.
 We endorse their ethos and our herbs are certainly happy.
 Peat free.
 Organic.
 With sparkly seed compost!